GBLS/docassemble-MAEvictionDefense/README.md

 Request for Discovery, and accompanying forms and motions.
 ## Changelog

+* 2018-12-04 Many improvements to language and workflow suggested by attorney/advocate feedback.
+New interpreter notice
 * 2018-11-06 Added sharing menu link, support signing on phones
 * 2018-11-04 Remove Evacuation Day -- not observed by courts
 * 2018-11-03 Account for holidays.
 New cover sheet designed by Rina